 The word comes from Greek gelos, laughter.
 It’s a close relative of the adjective gelastic, either something funny or a remedy that works by making us laugh, no doubt on the principle of laughter being the best medicine (a gelotherapist builds on this idea by specialising in what is sometimes called laughter therapy).
 However, a gelastic seizure is a form of epilepsy that causes the sufferer to laugh.
 Geloscopy, an excessively rare word, is divination by means of laughter.

 An alternative spelling not infrequently seen is gelatologist.
-You may feel this sounds more like a maker of Italian ice creams, or possibly some arcane culinary specialist in the use of gelatine.
+You may feel this would better refer to a maker of Italian ice creams, or possibly some arcane culinary specialist in the use of gelatine.

 Search World Wide Words